SarinI0/feather/README.md

     "java -jar analytics.jar </your/path/to/the/log/file> <port = 8082> <host = local machine: 127.0.0.1>"
 and thats all.

+at the runner.js file change 127.0.0.1 to your domain.

 **Dependencies**
 a running up-to-date jre